rancher/rke2/docs/install/uninstall.md

 # Uninstall

+This document explains how to fully uninstall RKE2 on a node, based on the installation method that was used.

 ## Tarball Method

 To uninstall RKE2 from your system, simply run the command below.
 This will shutdown process, remove the RKE2 binary, and clean up files used by RKE2.